78 LikesScience & Research

 What is a career in science and research like?

-Whether you’re looking for the right materials, a plan of action or research to develop your ideas, scientists, technologists, engineers and mathematicians all use technical expertise and practiced methodologies to test out theories, build new things and discover more about the world around us.
+Scientists, technologists, engineers and mathematicians all use technical expertise and methodologies to test theories, invent new things and generally discover more about the world around us.

-For scientists, research and analysis is key.
-Their world is constantly changing; new things are discovered each day and theories that people thought were set in stone can be turned upside down by new evidence.
+For scientists, research and analysis skills are key.
+The world is constantly changing, new things are discovered each day, and theories that people thought were set in stone can be turned upside down by new evidence.

-If you're interested in a career in Science & Research, you should also check out our Medicine and Health Care careers advice pages.
+If you're interested in a career in Science & Research, you should also check out our Medicine and Health Care Career Zone.

 What science and research careers can I do?

-There are too many exciting and varied jobs to cover in one place, but here are some of the main areas you can work in with science based qualifications.
+Here are some of the main areas you can work in with science-based qualifications...

 Researchers can be found in all the fields of science.
 Their work can involve testing theories and developing new products, chemicals and medicines.
 Researchers also work to study human behaviour, social and economic trends, public opinion and the spread of disease.